shyun3/nvimrc/README.md

     ```

 1. Install [vim-plug][] and [Nerd Fonts][]
-    * Currently, JetBrains Mono v2.304 with no ligatures is preferred
+    * Currently, JetBrains Mono v2.304 with no ligatures and bigger icons is
+      preferred
     * Remember to update the terminal font

 1. Start Neovim.
 Ignore any errors and run `:PlugInstall`.